Tomo (Toyotomi): Life

 Her husband Yoshifusa died of illness around 1600.
 Nisshu had Ondahime, her great-granddaughter and the fifth daughter of Sanada Yukimura, take refuge at her residence at the time of the downfall of the Toyotomi family resulting from the Siege of Osaka in 1615.
 Later, Ondahime married Iwaki Nobutaka, the younger brother of Satake Yoshinobu.

 Tomo survived the entire period of the fighting states, seeing the rise and fall of the Toyotomi family, the clan that unified Japan before the formation of the Tokugawa Shogunate.
-She was the only survivor of the main lineage of Toyotomi's matriarch, Omandokoro, passing away on April 20, 1625.
+She was the only survivor of the main lineage of Toyotomi's matriarch, Omandokoro, dying on April 20, 1625.
 She was 92 years old.